-As stated in our engagement letter dated August 23, 2008, our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented, in all material respects, in conformity with U.S. generally accepted accounting principles.
-Our audit of the financial statements does not relieve you or management of your responsibilities.
+As stated in our engagement letter dated August 23, 2008; our responsibility, as described by professional standards, is to express opinions about whether the financial statements prepared by management with your oversight are fairly presented; in all material respects in conformity with U.S. generally accepted accounting principles.
+Our and it the unancial statements does not refleve you or management of your responsibilities.